Skip to content

 Best practice: use uv

-Using uv, the creation of a virtual Python environment, installation of dependent packages, and installation of lvn itself can all be achieved in three simple command lines:
+Using uv, the creation of a virtual Python environment, installation of dependent packages, and installation of langevin itself is all straightforward.

 source .venv/bin/activate